decred/dcrdocs/docs/getting-started/user-guides/dcrwallet-setup.md

 Do you have an existing wallet seed you want to use? (n/no/y/yes) [no]:
 ```

 This guide assumes you do not have an existing seed, so continue by hitting `Enter` which will answer the prompt with the default `[no]`.
-NOTE: If you wish to restore your wallet by using your seed, you would simple enter `[yes]` here and follow the instructions on screen.
+NOTE: If you wish to restore your wallet by using your seed, you would simply enter `[yes]` here and follow the instructions on screen.

 <i class="fa fa-exclamation-triangle"></i> **DO NOT USE THE SAME SEED IN MULTIPLE WALLETS!
 Visit [Wallets and Seeds FAQ](/faq/wallets-and-seeds.md#3-can-i-run-multiple-wallets) to see why this matters.
 It is recommended that where possible a new wallet should mean generating a new seed.**